Uniform Sampling from the Reachable Set Using Optimal Transport: Introduction

 When probabilistic guarantees are provided in the context of sampling-based reachability computations, one must clarify the probability measure under consideration to understand the nature of such guarantees.
 In many settings, such guarantees are given with respect to the distribution induced by randomly chosen controls.
 Depending on the choice of control distribution, the resulting pushforward measure may concentrate on a lower-dimensional subset of the reachable set, particularly in systems with attractors or dominant modes.
 In such cases, regions of the reachable set can be underrepresented in the sample, reducing the effectiveness of the approximation for tasks that benefit from more uniform coverage, such as worst-case analysis or robust safety verification.

-The goal of this paper is to address these challenges associated with sampling-based approximations of the reachable set by invoking ideas from optimal transport theory \cite{villani2008optimal}.
+The goal of this paper is to address these challenges associated with sampling-based approximations of the reachable set by invoking ideas from optimal transport theory \cite{figalli2021invitation}.
 In particular, we draw upon developments in the optimal transport of nonlinear control systems \cite{agrachev2009optimal,rifford2014sub,elamvazhuthi2024benamou}.
 Beyond the original problem of transporting control systems between measures, optimal transport has already been found to be fruitful in related topic of uncertainty propagation of control systems \cite{halder2017gradient,aolaritei2025distributional}.

-\section{Contribution}
+Before outlining the main contributions, we briefly note that our computational approach builds on the blob method \cite{carrillo2019blob,craig2025blob}, which approximates probability measures using interacting particles with smooth kernel influence.
+This particle-based, mesh-free formulation avoids grid-based PDE solvers for optimal transport and enables a scalable realization of the proposed reachability sampling framework.

+\subsection{Contribution}

-We start our contribution by making the observation that the task of sampling from a set can be reformulated as transporting one probability measure to another that is supported on the set.
-Therefore, optimal transport provides a natural conceptual framework for this problem.
-Expanding on this idea we make the following contributions in this paper:
+First, note that the task of sampling from a set can be reformulated as transporting one probability measure to another supported on that set.
+Hence, optimal transport (OT) provides a natural conceptual framework for this problem.
+Using this idea, we make the following contributions:

-\begin{enumerate} \item \textbf{Transport formulation:} We pose the reachable set sampling problem as the task of finding a measure on the product space of admissible initial conditions and controls that transports the system, under the system’s endpoint map, to the uniform distribution on the reachable set.
+\begin{enumerate} \item \textbf{Transport formulation:} We pose the reachable set sampling problem as an Optimal Transport (OT) problem by searching for a joint measure on the product space of admissible initial conditions and controls such that the pushforward through the system’s endpoint map is the uniform distribution over the reachable set.

-\item \textbf{Entropy-regularized relaxation:} Since the reachable set is not known \emph{a priori} and the pushforward constraint is difficult to impose directly, we introduce an entropy type penalty using the $L_2$ norm that produces a tractable relaxation of the problem.
-To develop a particle approximation, the penalty term is regularized following the blob method for optimal transport \cite{craig2025blob}, introduced by the first author and collaborators based on blob methods for diffusions \cite{carrillo2019blob}, and then approximated using a finite set of samples.
+\item \textbf{Entropy-regularized relaxation:} While OT-based formulations have been used for sampling \cite{onken2021ot}, they typically assume that the target distribution is known.
+In contrast, the reachable set and its uniform measure are not known \emph{a priori}.
+To address this, we introduce an entropy-type regularization using an $L_2$-based penalty that yields a tractable relaxation.
+To enable a particle approximation, this penalty is further regularized following the blob method for OT \cite{craig2025blob}.